test-bai-cpu/CLiFF-LHMP/README.md

-# MoD-LHMP
+# CLiFF-LHMP

-MoD-LHMP is a pattern-based human motion prediction approach.
+CLiFF-LHMP is a pattern-based human motion prediction approach.
 Provided with maps of dynamics, the method predicts human motion in a long term.

 1. The following two datasets are supported:
 - [ATC pedestrian tracking dataset](https://dil.atr.jp/ISL/crest2010_HRI/ATC_dataset/)